Learning how to run applications automatically on boot is a very important aspect in a large number of Raspberry Pi projects.

 sudo systemctl daemon-reload

-Then, we start the service and enable it to start at boot:
+Then, we start the service and enable it to start on boot:

-Finally, we check the status of the service to ensure it is running correctly:
+Finally, we check the service status to ensure it is running correctly:

 This method is useful for graphical applications and scripts that need to start in the desktop environment.